UBC-CIC/gitbook_template/ADDITIONAL_RESOURCES.md

-# 💁 Additional Resources
+# Additional Resources

-Add references to any blog posts, external info, or anything that doesn't fit elsewher e here.
+Add references to any blog posts, external info, or anything that doesn't fit elsewhere here.